 Step One: Shift Your Mentality On What a Vacation is to You

 The first step to planning a great vacation on a budget is to make a mental shift.
 Many people think of vacations as purely a luxury item.
 While private jets and months lounging around Europe may be luxurious, most people simply want quality time with their loved ones in an unfamiliar yet fun location.

 It’s time to start thinking of a vacation as a necessary part of a happy life.
-With a bit of planning, a weekend away doesn’t have to blow the family budget.
+With a bit of planning, a weekend away or your summer bucket list activities don't have to blow the family budget.
 Make it a priority and save for your time away like you save for other seasonal expenses.
 Automatic savings apps can be helpful.